-- 1. What are the functional requirements that you believe are most important when choosing a server-side Web application framework for your circumstances? - 2.
-What are the non-functional requirements that you believe are most important when choosing a server-side Web application framework for your circumstances? - 3.
-Discuss the suitability of the candidate server-side Web application framework in light of the evidence and opinions that you found during your research. - 4.
-Present an overall conclusion regarding the suitability of this server-side Web application framework for the functional and non-functional requirements described in your paper.
+- 1. What are the functional requirements that you believe are most important when choosing a Web framework for your circumstances? - 2.
+What are the non-functional requirements that you believe are most important when choosing a de Web framework for your circumstances? - 3.
+Discuss the suitability of the candidate Web framework(s) considering the evidence and opinions that you found during your research. - 4.
+Present an overall conclusion regarding the suitability of the Web framework(s) for the functional and non-functional requirements described in your paper.